» Dezrann corpus/developer documentation

 score:neuma or

-video:ytaudio (url or file), including videos that are… not
+video:ytaudio (url), including videos that are… not real videos

 contributors (dictionary, see below)name (short name used to refer to this source and